roderickjackson-bradley/socket_io_app/work/w01/d2/02-js-control-flow.md

 ## Lesson Setup
 <br>

 - We will use  [repl.it](https://repl.it/) to work with the concepts and complete the exercises in this lesson.

-Be sure to choose JavaScript as the language.
+- Create a new Repl and be sure to choose JavaScript as the language.

+- Name the Repl something like "JS Control Flow"

 ---
 ## What is Control Flow?